StanfordVL/perls2/README.md

 1. Clone and install PERLs repo
     1. Clone repo: `git clone https://github.com/StanfordVL/perls2.git`
-    2. Create a virtual environment, e.g. `virtualenv -p python3 perls2env --system-site-packages`
+    2. Create a virtual environment, e.g. `virtualenv -p python3 perls2env`
     3. Source your virtual environment e.g. `source perls2env/bin/activate'
     4. Go to the perls2 directory and `pip install -r requirements.txt .`
         * You could get an error like `error: numpy 1.11.0 is installed but numpy>=1.11.1 is required by set(['opencv-python'])`.
 In that case you may want to force to install the right version of numpy: `pip install --upgrade --force-reinstall numpy`